Bone Grafts for Implant Patients

 Which Graft is Right for Me?

-Our Sacramento dental office offers several types of bone grafts to choose from.
+Our Carmichael dental office offers several types of bone grafts to choose from.
 Some types of grafts use your own bone taken from another location of your body, such as part of your chin.
 Others use synthetic materials that our body accepts into the area without complications.
 Even donor bone from a cadaver or animal can be thoroughly cleaned and sterilized to place safely into your jaw – you might be surprised how often these methods are used!
 Each one provides successful grafting options for people experiencing bone loss through their jaws.

 Do All Implant Patients Need a Graft?

-Does our Sacramento dentist have to place a bone graft in all of our dental implant patients?
+Does our Carmichael dentist have to place a bone graft in all of our dental implant patients?
 No. Grafting is just a way to strengthen bone in patients with weak bone structure that prevents them from being a traditional candidate for dental implants.
 Placing an implant into a weak area that has experienced bone loss could jeopardize the stability of the implant prosthesis.

 Is it Worth it?